By Toby Welch

-His first open house gave Kim Louise, a real estate consultant and broker with Coldwell Banker Peter Benninger Realty in Kitchener, Ont., a horrifying-at-the-time but now hilarious story.
+His first open house gave Kim Louie, a real estate consultant and broker with Coldwell Banker Peter Benninger Realty in Kitchener, Ont., a horrifying-at-the-time but now hilarious story.

 “It was a pretty busy open house, considering it was November.
 It was snowing and I tried hard to impress people with my knowledge and professionalism.
 (It was another agent’s bank power of sale listing of an old dilapidated home.)
 I was determined to make the best of it so I was dressed up in my best suit and tie.
 It wasn’t until I was leaving and I squatted down outside to pick up a sign I had dropped that I felt a cold breeze in my crotch area.
 Horrified, I looked down to find my zipper was open and realized I had hosted the entire open house, my very first one, with my fly down.”
 Yikes!

 Bodily functions make for (unfortunately) popular fodder for open house stories.
 An Alberta-based real estate agent shared the story of an open house she held at a townhouse.
 It was a presale home so no plumbing was hooked up yet.
 The toilets were all sealed since there was no flushing ability.
 After days of the unit stinking badly, the agent discovered that someone had gone #2 in the toilet and then wrapped it back up tightly.